 Account takeover (ATO) is a form of identity theft in which cybercriminals can send emails from a legitimate business account.
-Scammers who have control of a business leader's emails can request payments and confidential information from employees, knowing that they're likely to be more successful than if they had simply made a spoof email account.
+Threat actors who have control of a business leader's inbox can request payments and confidential information from employees, knowing that they're likely to be more successful than if they had simply made a spoof email account.

 Unfortunately, ATO is on the rise.
-Statistics show that ATO cases have skyrocketed by almost 300% since 2019.
+Statistics show that ATO cases have skyrocketed since 2019.
+According to our latest research, 58% of Cybersecurity leaders we interviewed confirmed that their organizations had suffered instances of ATO, and 79% of those attacks started with a phishing email.
 Therefore, organizations and their employees must be aware of ATO so they can prevent an attack.

 How does account takeover happen?

 Account takeover is a complex cybercrime that involves prior investigation into an organization and multiple steps:

 Hackers first need to farm login credentials using a sophisticated form of phishing known as 'spear phishing'.

 Spear phishing is a highly targeted email attack, meaning the fraudster will have done some upfront research on the organization to appear genuine.
 Masquerading as a legitimate contact is more likely to fool people into revealing financial details or sensitive information because they believe the sender is someone they know.

 There are three ways fraudsters may use spear phishing emails to steal login credentials:

 - Social engineering: Social engineering manipulates victims into fulfilling 'urgent' requests.
 Usually, the cybercriminal will impersonate one of the victim's contacts, so the email appears to have come from a credible sender.

 - Fraudulent links: Some phishing emails include links to spoofed websites.
 If the victim enters their login details on the website, they unknowingly share them with the hacker.